 - Referenced above, you must pay tax when you take money from your RRIF; money is considered taxable income in the year it is withdrawn and must be added to your income for tax purposes.

-- Consider income-generating investments inside your RRIF; because you’re forced to withdraw money from this account and while you withdraw the dividends or distributions you can keep your capital intact.
+- Consider income-generating investments inside your RRIF (I will) because if you’re forced to withdraw money from this account, you can withdraw the dividends and/or distributions for the most part and keep your capital intact for any longevity risk.

 - Money left in your RRIF when you die can go to a beneficiary – read more here for tax considerations and beneficiaries for your RRSP, RRIF, TFSA and much more.

 I think RRIFs fill a great space in many retirement plans but I’m far from sure how I will use this account decades down the road.